Redesigning your website has many benefits, just like high school in the 80s.

 You have no idea what people are doing on your site

 The most commonly used tracking tool is Google Analytics.
 This tool offers plenty of data for you to comb through and figure out what your visitors are doing and what they want.
 Although, with so much data available it can become overwhelming.
 This is why it’s important to know what your goals are and what data correlates with it.
 Focusing on 2 or 3 metrics is much easier to do than trying to make sense of everything available.
-Like when Cyndi Mancini has to decide whether she wants to be with Patrick Dempsey or not, it’s easier when you have less options.
+Like when Cyndi Mancini has to decide whether she wants to be with Patrick Dempsey or not, it’s easier when you have fewer options.

 Your website is typically the first moment of contact you have with a customer.
 Luckily, you have control over what they see and the experience they have.
-A redesign allows you to create the best experience possible that is memorable and long lasting.
+A website redesign allows you to create the best experience possible that is memorable and long lasting.
 You want your customer to walk away from your site with the same satisfaction and long lasting respect that you did after watching Sixteen Candles.